 Cash Conversion Cycle

-The business operations of a company typically consist of a series of consecutive stages.
+A company’s business operations typically consist of a series of consecutive stages.
 For example, consider a manufacturing company whose operating cycle includes the purchase of raw materials, inventory production, sale to customers, and debt collection, as shown below:

-The operating cycle activities of a company results in cash inflows, and outflows will occur at a different times.
+A company’s operating cycle activities result in cash inflows, and outflows occur at different times.
 On the issuer’s balance sheet, future cash outflows within the operating cycle are recorded as short-term liabilities (current liabilities), while future cash inflows are recorded as short-term assets (current assets).

-Table 1 and 2 contains the definition, recognition, and derecognition of different cash outflows and inflows.
+Tables 1 and 2 contain the definition, recognition, and derecognition of different cash outflows and inflows.

 $$ \textbf{Table 1: Short-Term Assets Information} \\